DaveVoorhis/Wrapd/docs/tutorial.md

    db.password=password
    ```

-   These values work with the Docker MySQL database defined in the docker-compose.yml from [Wrapd demo](https://github.com/DaveVoorhis/Wrapd-demo).
+   These values work with the Docker MySQL database defined in the *docker-compose.yml* file at the start of this document.
 If you're using your own MySQL DBMS, change as appropriate.
-If you're using a MySQL DBMS other than the Docker instance, you may need to create the database beforehand.
+If you're using a MySQL DBMS other than the Docker instance, you will need to create the database beforehand.

 4. Put the following in *database/src/test/java/org/reldb/myproject/TestGetDatabase.java* to test your database connection.